-Confidential Resource (CRs): A Confidential Resource is a member of the Dominican University community who is trained to offer resources and support, explain how the Dominican's grievance and disciplinary system works, and help navigate the reporting process.
-Confidential Resources may talk to a victim/survivor but is required to report the details of an incident to the Title IX Coordinator without including the reporter's identifying information.
+Confidential Resources (CR): A Confidential Resource is a member of the Dominican University community who is trained to offer resources and support, explain how the Dominican's grievance and disciplinary system works, and help navigate the reporting process.
+Confidential Resources may talk to a victim/survivor but is required to report the details of an incident to the Title IX Coordinator without initially including the reporter's identifying information.
+In the interest of public safety, the Title IX Coordinator may ask a Confidential Resources to provide additional information regarding a reporting party.

 Mediators: Mediation is a resolution process by which both parties agree to meet with an impartial trained mediator.
-Impartial and trained mediators from the Dominican University community (faculty/staff/student) develop a resolution process to discuss the incident and attempt to resolve it amicably.
+Impartial and trained mediators from the Dominican University community develop a resolution process to discuss the incident and attempt to resolve it amicably.